-A WordPress hosting service always represents enough security of a WordPress site.
-Good hosting service providers like Bluehost & Dreamhost have extra security layer protection that helps to protect a site from common threats.
+A good WordPress hosting service always represents enough security for a WordPress site.
+Good hosting service providers like Bluehost, inmotion hosting & WPX have extra security layer protection that helps to protect a site from common threats.

-The hosting platform is the major thing for WordPress site security.
-So you should carefully choose a good web hosting that has.
+A hosting platform is a major thing for WordPress security.
+So carefully choose a good web hosting that has.

 - PHP and MySQL latest version

 - WordPress optimized firewall